diariobtc/wp_tweeting_bot/README.md

 Your tweets won't be read by all your followers if you just tweet them once.
 Your tweets will be more attractive if they have image attachments.

-This bot, fetches your last posts titles and featured images and it will tweet up to N last posts found every time it runs.
+This bot, fetches your last posts titles it will tweet up to N last posts found every time it runs.

 Ideally you should set it up to run on a cronjob every few hours, so you can keep your last posts on rotation.